Skip to content

 Judgment:

-The defendant/appellant for a judgement of acquittal following the State’s case, claiming the State had not proven all elements of extortion.
+The defendant/appellant for a judgment of acquittal following the State’s case, claiming the State had not proven all elements of extortion.
 He argued that the victim merely experienced a mental injury, or an injury to her emotional well-being, and that there was no proof that he physically threatened her, indicated harm to her property, or otherwise threatened to divulge a secret or destroy her reputation.
 According to the appellant/defendant the victim’s mental harm was insufficient to satisfy the requirements for extortion as stated in Florida Statutes section 836.05.

 It was observed that, it is the responsibility of the prosecution to demonstrate that there was a malicious threat of harm against a person that was transmitted to compel that person to act against his will or stop from acting to prove extortion.
 Additionally, while though generally speaking, a claim of extortion cannot be based on a threat to carry out an act that a person has a legal right to do, one may not threaten to carry out an otherwise legitimate act to further his own financial interests.